danielvicentini/socialdistance/README.md

 ### Webex Teams

 * Define a Webex Teams Room Name for the Admins/Facility Managers
-* Include the Bot name in the room
+* Include the social bot name in the room
 * Include the admins users in the room
 * Have the admins users list, it will be used for the project setup.